Many or all companies we feature compensate us. Compensation and editorial

 Interest charged = (Loan balance x Interest rate factor) x Number of days since last payment

-*Amount will be slightly higher due to the daily compounding
+*The amount will be slightly higher due to the daily compounding.

 Where can I find the grace period for all my student loans?